Welcome to pie plus, our magazine with extra learning worksheets - updated weekly.

 The pie team

-Now another listener can win FREE pie membership by answering this question: How many apps does Karin have on her phone?
-Is it about a) twenty, b) fifty or c) eighty?
-The answer is in this level 2 podcast Not just a phone.
-Send your answer to firstname.lastname@example.org with your name and where you are from.
+Where is the strange place the birds are making their nest?
+Is it a) the phone box, b) rubbish bin or c) the letter box?
+The answer is in the level 1 video and podcast Four little birds.
+Send your answer to email@example.com with your name and where you are from.
 One winner gets free pie membership for 3 months.
 Good luck!

 We have our own facebook page.
 Please like us and meet us there - and why not write some suggestions for podcasts, we'd love to hear from you!